-Payment plan will be divided in four instalments in the first year.
-For example, every three months from course start date.
-First instalment will be paid prior to start date of the course.
+We offer flexible payment plans to support students in managing their tuition fees more conveniently.
+These plans are designed to ensure fees are paid in manageable installments, typically within one year and before the completion of the course..
+For example, every three months from course start date, first instalment will be paid prior to start date of the course.